firefly-iii/firefly-iii/readme.md

 "Firefly III" is a (self-hosted) manager for your personal finances.
 It can help you keep track of your expenses and income, so you can spend less and save more.
 Firefly III supports the use of budgets, categories and tags.
 Using various external tools, you can import data.
 It also has many neat financial reports available.

 Firefly III should give you **insight** into and **control** over your finances.
-Money should be useful, not scary.
-You should be able to *see* where it is going, to *feel* your expenses and to... wow, I'm going overboard with this aren't I?
+Money should be useful, not intimidating.
+You should be able to see where it is going and understand your expenses.

 But you get the idea: this is your money.
 These are your expenses.
 Stop them from controlling you.
 I built this tool because I started to dislike money.
 Having money, not having money, paying bills with money, you get the idea.
 But no more.
 I want to feel "safe", whatever my balance is.
 And I hope this tool can help you.
 I know it helps me.